-METROPOLITAN DEVELOPMENT AND HOUSING AGENCY
+METROPOLITAN DEVELOPMENT AND HOUSING AGENCY’S MAIN OFFICE

 NASHVILLE PUBLIC LIBRARY

-The Nashville Housing Authority began its work immediately.
-In May 1939, an application was submitted to the U.S. Housing Authority for the construction of two low rent housing projects.
+NHA began its work immediately.
+In May 1939, an application was submitted to the U.S. Housing Authority for the construction of two affordable housing developments.
 Approval of this application was received in July of that year and construction soon began on Boscobel Heights (later renamed in honor of James A. Cayce, first active Board Chairman who died during construction) and J.C.
 Napier Homes.
-In August 1939, the Nashville Housing Authority also took over the operation of Cheatham Place and Andrew Jackson homes from the U.S. Housing Authority.
+Then in August 1939, NHA also took over the operation of Cheatham Place and Andrew Jackson affordable housing developments from the U.S. Housing Authority.

-From those earliest years and on through new construction and renovation that continue to today, the Metropolitan Development and Housing Agency has served the citizens of Nashville, currently providing safe, decent and affordable housing to thousands of families.
+From those earliest years and on through new construction and renovations that continue to today, MDHA has served the citizens of Nashville, currently providing housing opportunities to approximately 30,000 people.
+The Agency